 Vendors shall adopt responsible measures to mitigate negative environmental impacts that the workplace has on both its community and its employees.

 The generation of waste is to be minimized or eliminated at the source or by practices such as adding pollution control equipment; modifying production, maintenance, and facility processes; or by other means.
 The use of natural resources is to be conserved by practices such as modifying production, maintenance and facility processes, re-use, conservation, recycling, or other means.

 All required environmental permits (e.g., discharge monitoring), approvals, and registrations are to be obtained and maintained.

-Suppliers are encouraged to establish a company-wide greenhouse gas reduction goal and the tools to track this for goods produced for Turtle Fur ~ this will become a requirement in 2023.
+Suppliers are encouraged to establish a company-wide greenhouse gas reduction goal and the tools to track this for goods produced for Turtle Fur ~ this will become a requirement in the near future.
 Energy consumption and all relevant Scopes 1 & 2 greenhouse gas emissions are to be tracked and documented against the greenhouse gas reduction goal.
 Suppliers are to look for methods to improve energy efficiency and to minimize their energy consumption and greenhouse gas emissions.
 Follow the link here to learn more about Scope 1 & 2.

 Vendors should be taking the reasonable steps to move towards a closed loop supply chain; this may include, but is not limited to: